Women's Studies

 SEMESTER 6

 • Complete 2 additional Women's Studies courses at the 3000 or 4000 level; at least one class must be WST 3015 if not taken yet (recommendations: at least one Category A, B, or C class if not taken yet).
-At least four of the six courses taken to date for the major must be at the 3000-level or higher.
+At least three of the five courses taken to date for the major must be at the 3000-level or higher.

 • 2.0 UF GPA required